 Leaving Your Dog Alone

-One of the biggest complaints people have about dogs in campgrounds is that they cause a disturbance when they’re left alone.
+Dogs causing a disturbance while alone in the campground is one of the biggest complaints people have about pets.
 So, as much as possible, take your pets with you when you leave the campground.
+Finding pet friendly activities you can do together is easy on the GoPetFriendly website.

 If you do need to leave your pet alone for a bit, make sure he’s comfortable before you go.
-Here’s a quick way to gauge your dog’s reaction before leaving him alone:
+Here’s a quick way to gauge your dog’s reaction before leaving him:

-- Go out like you’re leaving and move your car to other side of the campground.
-Then sneak back to your campsite to see what happens.
+• Go out like you’re leaving and move your car to other side of the campground.
+Then sneak back to your campsite and wait 5 or 10 minutes to see what happens.

-If you hear your dog barking, you have some work to do before he can be left alone!
+If your dog barks, there some work to do before you leave him alone.
 Training your dog to remain calm while increasing the intervals that you’re away takes a lot of patience.
 But in the end, you’ll both be happy campers.

 Think Twice About Tethering

 Many campgrounds do not allow you to leave your dog tied outside – and for good reason!
 Pets left tethered can become prey for wild predators in the area.
 Sometimes stray children wander in and surprise them.
-Or they could tangled themselves up and get hurt.
-It’s best to stay outside with your dog.
+And tangling in the tether and injuring themself is another concern.
+So anytime you tether your pet, stay outside with him.

-Good camping etiquette with pets also means making sure he tied far enough away from any walking paths to avoid approaching people and dogs passing by.
+Good camping etiquette with pets also means securing your dog far enough from walking paths so he can’t approach people and other pets passing by.

 Finally, making a doggy zip line is a better solution than a tether for keeping your pooch safe and happy.